 These goals are in line with what we all need to do to ensure that Earth is a viable ecosystem.
 We believe that the Burning Man community has a pivotal role to play.

 The road ahead is ambitious, and we’re doing real work to get there.
-As it was in 2022, the Man will be 100% powered by solar and renewables in 2023 and beyond.
+As it was in 2023, the Man will be 100% powered by solar and renewables in 2024 and beyond.
 The use of battery coupled generators will be expanded on BRC’s internal grid, reducing our fossil fuel needs.
 Generators powered by diesel fuel are being replaced by solar generators and increasingly utilizing renewable fuels.
 More renewably-powered infrastructure, including additional solar-powered light towers and other solar-powered lighting, are being implemented.
-Theme camps are joining in greening too — lookout for a Green Corridor in the 3:00 sector for a grouping of camps setting the bar for renewal energy, waste systems, and more!
+Theme camps are joining in greening too — the Green Corridor will be back and even bigger for 2024.
+Stop by the 3:00 sector for a grouping of camps setting the bar for renewal energy, waste systems, and more!

 We hope Burners around the world step up and help right the ship so Burning Man culture, humanity, and life on Earth can thrive into the future.
 As you prepare for your Burn and read through this Survival Guide, consider how you, your friends, and your camp can contribute to our shared goal to create a sustainable city.
 Will you prototype a new waste management or grey water system?
 Are you de-MOOPing everything you bring to the playa before you arrive?
 Using reusable construction materials?
 Minimizing kitchen and food waste?
 Doing MOOP sweeps at your camp and picking up MOOP when you see it on the open playa?
 Are you reducing power needs at your camp and thinking creatively how you can share resources with your neighbors?
+Are you pulling up every last stake and lag bolt before you leave your campsite?
 Are you sorting your trash and recycling before you depart BRC for easy drop off at collection centers on your way home?
 For lots of tips on greening your Burn, see the Leaving No Trace section of this guide.